Updated 19 October 2019 and 1 February 2020

 In terms of the volume and virulence of commentary generated, there is little to be compared with the draft Withdrawal Agreement which Theresa May brought back from Brussels in November 2018.
-It is a poor deal: very few commentators on any side say any different.
+It was a poor deal: very few commentators on any side say any different.
 However the level of vehemence and anger heard exceeds the reality of what is within the pages of the draft Agreement itself, suggesting that it has not been read.
 It therefore needs a commentary.

 As the Agreement is 585 pages of dense text, this is examined in sections.

 Since the Agreement was renegotiated and amendments agreed on 17 October 2019, amendments are noted here: these refer to the Ulster Protocol (which had been “the Backstop”; see below).
 (Also one could recommend Stephen Booth’s observations on the new Ulster Protocol on Conservative Home on 18 October 2019.)

 More significant perhaps, as it deals with a future long-term agreement, is the Political Declaration, which has been amended in significant points which had been problematical, and that is the subject of a separate commentary (see the Political Declaration – a commentary).